hackmad/fighter/README.md

   `bevy` engine.
 - The assets folder in the root of the project is symlinked into the `native` project.
-- The assets folder needs to be copied to `browser/www` folder.
+- The assets folder needs to be copied to `native` and `browser/www` folders.
   It is ignored in `.gitignore` for this reason.

 ## game